Rate-Distortion Theory in Coding for Machines and its Application: Summary and Conclusion

 The field of coding for machines is rapidly evolving with promising developments and a growing number of potential applications.
 In this work we have presented a formulation of rate-distortion theory as it pertains to coding for machines, with specific attention to coding for deep models.
 We have proven, that in the optimal case, three of the most commonly used approaches today are essentially equivalent in terms of their optimal RD performance.

-Furthermore, we have shown both theoretically and empirically, that using a supervised approach leads to superior RD performance and were able to achieve SOTA compression for image classification using this insight.
+Furthermore, we have shown both theoretically and empirically, that using a supervised approach leads to superior RD performance and were able to achieve SOTA compression for image classification and object detection using this insight.
 In the unsupervised case, where one does not have access to task labels, we argue that distilling deeper layers is preferable.
 While our theory does not provide definitive proof of this claim, we provide strong empirically-based hypotheses for the cause at the root of our claim.
 Furthermore, by selecting deeper distillation points for our model we are able to achieve SOTA rate-distortion performance for several CV tasks, all trained in an unsupervised manner.

+Although our own applications focus on image coding for machines, our theory remains agnostic to both the input signal modality as well as the nature of the analysis task and task-model.
+Existing work in other settings of coding for machines serves as evidence to this claim.
+For example, in point-cloud CfM, PCHM-Net~\cite{pchm_net}, SPCGC~\cite{spcgc}, and~\cite{mateen_point_cloud} all utilise a distillation loss or supervised labels and achieve superior RD performance to codecs optimised only for geometric similarities, as predicted by Theorems~\ref{thm:task-optimal-non-strict},~\ref{thm:task-optimal-strict} and their corresponding corollaries.
+In image CfM with traditional codecs, the addition of learned pre-processing layers optimised for feature similarity or task performance, which once again corresponds to Theorems~\ref{thm:task-optimal-non-strict} and~\ref{thm:task-optimal-strict}, has been shown to improve RD performance compared with the same codecs alone in~\cite{pre_transform_icm, multitask_preprocess_ICM}.
+More generally, the continued prevalence of all three major coding approaches in CfM serves, in and of its own, as empirical evidence for Theorems~\ref{thm:split-direct} and~\ref{thm:distortion-only}.

-We believe that grounding the research in coding for machines with relevant sound theoretical background is crucial to ensure the longevity of resulting methods.
-At the same time, using theoretical insights enables the creation of stronger, more efficient coding schemes, as is evident by the state-of-the-art empirical performance of our proposed methods.
+We believe that grounding the research in coding for machines with relevant, sound theoretical background is crucial to ensure the longevity of resulting methods.
+At the same time, using theoretical insights enables the creation of stronger, more efficient codecs, as evident by the state-of-the-art empirical performance of our proposed methods.

 \ifCLASSOPTIONcaptionsoff

 \fi